 Contested Divorce Procedure and Forms

 In cases where the parties do not agree to a consensual divorce decree or there are economic claims, the divorce/equitable distribution process is multi-level.
-A contested party must move for the appointment of the Master.
-The Masters are appointed at random.
+A contested party must move for the appointment of a Hearing Officer.
+The Hearing Officers are appointed at random.

-The Master will first schedule a preliminary conference without clients unless a party is unrepresented.
+The Hearing Officer will first schedule a preliminary conference without clients unless a party is unrepresented.
 As a result of the preliminary conference, a settlement conference is set and a discovery order is entered.
-At the settlement conference, counsel appears with the parties and, if the parties reach an agreement, they can place the agreement on the record and the Master issues a report and recommendation for the entry of a divorce decree.
+At the settlement conference, counsel appears with the parties and, if the parties reach an agreement, they can place the agreement on the record and the Hearing Officer issues a report and recommendation for the entry of a divorce decree.

 If the matter does not settle, the parties may file a certificate of trial readiness and then will be placed on the trial list.
 The matter will not be scheduled for trial until the grounds for divorce have been established.
-The trial before the Master is a full evidentiary hearing and matters on exception from the Master’s report are on the record created before the Master at the time of trial.
+The trial before the Hearing Officer is a full evidentiary hearing and matters on exception from the Hearing Officer's report are on the record created before the Hearing Officer at the time of trial.